DavidHaslam/Turkish-Latin-to-Cyrillic/README.md

 The table makes use of **Perl Compatible Regular Expressions** (**PCRE**) so that it can be used with (e.g.) **DataMystic TextPipe**.

 **Turkish** in **Cyrillic** script is used within the Turkish community living in **Bulgaria**.

+The tab separated file is called by the simple **TextPipe** filter that is now also provided.